 F-Secure's Global Partner Program Earns Program of the Year Accolades

-F-Secure's partner-driven growth initiative recognized as industry-leading channel marketing program by Forrester-owned SiriusDecisions
+F-Secure's partner-driven growth initiative recognized as industry-leading channel sales program by Forrester-owned SiriusDecisions

 HELSINKI, Oct.
-11, 2019 /PRNewswire/ -- Forrester-owned SiriusDecisions has recognized cyber security provider F-Secure's Global Partner Program as the Channel Marketing Program of the Year.
+14, 2019 /PRNewswire/ -- Forrester-owned SiriusDecisions has recognized cyber security provider F-Secure's Global Partner Program as the Channel Sales Program of the Year.
 The distinction validates F-Secure's achievements in providing industry-leading support for business-to-business (B2B) resellers' efforts in developing the know-how and expertise needed to deliver more mature security capabilities, such as those offered by detection and response solutions, to organizations.

 Launched in 2019, F-Secure's Global Partner Program connects B2B IT resellers all over the world with F-Secure to help address the challenges of providing cyber security expertise and services to their clients.
 It structures cooperation into a painless, transparent process that supports resellers providing F-Secure's corporate security solutions to their clients.